 Your pillowcases put a barrier between you and your pillows, but they still collect sweat, saliva, and other body fluids, says Nic Croughan, interiors expert at Custom Curtains in the United Kingdom.
-Wash instructions will vary by pillow (is it down, synthetic, or memory foam?), so check the manufacturer's instructions before throwing in the washing machine or dryer.
+Wash instructions will vary by pillow (depending on if it is down, synthetic, or memory foam), so check the manufacturer's recommendation before throwing in the washing machine or dryer.

 6. CLEAN YOUR REFRIGERATOR // EVERY OTHER WEEK

 To avoid moldy food build-up (and so you don't completely forget what's in there), it's important to give your fridge the attention it deserves, says Tova Weinstock, a professional organizer and cleaning enthusiast based in Brooklyn.
 "Also, fridges get dirty from spills, loose food particles, and even dust," Weinstock says.

 7. CLEAN YOUR WINDOW TREATMENTS // AS NEEDED

 Wooden and Venetian blinds require a weekly dusting, while fabric curtains can get away with being washed annually—the exception being if your window dressing is in a particularly damp space, such as in the bathroom or above a sink.
 Then you'll need to clean it more often, advises Croughan.
 "We recommend using steam as an effective cleaning method, and if your curtains are very expensive, turn to a professional," Croughan says.

 8. CLEAN YOUR OVEN // EVERY FOUR TO SIX MONTHS

 Accumulated grease and grime over time will cause the oven to use more power when it's turned on, which will lead to higher bills, says Lauren Haynes, cleaning expert with Star Domestic Cleaners.
 It can also ruin the taste of the food, she says.